 The principal causes of chloride-responsive alkalosis are the loss of gastric secretions, ingestion of large doses of nonabsorbable antacids, use of thiazide or loop diuretics.
 Miscellaneous causes account for the remainder of cases.

-Gastric secretions are rich in HCl.
+Gastric secretions are rich in hydrochloric acid (HCl).
 The secretion of HCl by the stomach usually stimulates bicarbonate secretion by the pancreas once the HCl reaches the duodenum.
 Ordinarily, these pancreatic secretions neutralize the gastric secretions, and no net gain or loss of hydrogen ions or bicarbonate occurs.

-When HCl is lost through vomiting or NG suction, pancreatic secretions are not stimulated and a net gain of bicarbonate into the systemic circulation occurs, generating a metabolic alkalosis.
+When HCl is lost through vomiting (including purging, in persons with eating disorders ) or nasogastric suction, pancreatic secretions are not stimulated and a net gain of bicarbonate into the systemic circulation occurs, generating a metabolic alkalosis.
 Volume depletion maintains alkalosis.
 In this case, the hypokalemia is secondary to the alkalosis itself and to renal loss of potassium ions from the stimulation of aldosterone secretion.

 Ingestion of large doses of nonabsorbable antacids (eg, magnesium hydroxide) may generate metabolic alkalosis by a rather complicated mechanism.
 Upon ingestion of magnesium hydroxide, calcium, or aluminum with base hydroxide or carbonate, the hydroxide anion buffers hydrogen ions in the stomach.
 The cation binds to bicarbonate secreted by the pancreas, leading to loss of bicarbonate with stools.
 In this process, both hydrogen ions and bicarbonate are lost, and, usually, no acid-base disturbance occurs.
 Sometimes, however, not all the bicarbonate binds to the ingested cation, which means that some bicarbonate is reabsorbed in excess of the lost hydrogen ions.
 This occurs primarily when antacids are administered with a cation-exchange resin (eg, sodium polystyrene sulfonate [Kayexalate]); the resin binds the cation, leaving bicarbonate unbound.